911 dispatcher honored during National Public Safety Telecommunicators Week

 |0

-This work, 911 dispatcher honored during National Public Safety Telecommunicators Week [Image 2 of 2], by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 911 dispatcher honored during National Public Safety Telecommunicators Week, by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT